Retailer Policy Manual

 • Winning Ticket

 Many bars and pubs within B.C. have BCLC Self Service Terminals (SST), where vouchers for lottery prizes are issued.
-Most of these SST vouchers are redeemed in the bar or pub where they were issued; however, some customers may ask the Lottery Retailer to pay out their SST vouchers.
-These vouchers can be paid at any lottery retail location and should be treated like winning tickets.
+Most of these SST vouchers are redeemed in the bar or pub where they were issued; however, some customers may ask other Lottery Retailers to pay out their SST vouchers.
+These vouchers can be paid at any Lottery Retailer and should be treated like winning tickets.

 Validation payout levels for vouchers are the same as winning tickets.
-Once a voucher of $200.00 or less is validated, the Lottery Retailer must pay the prize and return it to the customer.
-For validations between $200.01 and $999.99, the Lottery Retailer may either pay the prize or return the voucher.
+If a voucher of $1,999.99 or less is presented for validation by a customer, the Lottery Site Employee can choose to pay the prize or not.
+To pay the prize, follow the procedures outlined in Section 6.8.1.

 Section 7